-Listing 20-26: Shut down the server after serving two requests by exiting the loop
+Listing 20-25: Shut down the server after serving two requests by exiting the loop of main, and the drop implementation will run.

 You wouldn't want a real-world web server to shut down after serving only two requests.
 This code just demonstrates that the graceful shutdown and cleanup is in working order.